 • Stereo and A/V receivers: The all-rounders

 Stereo receivers like Teufel’s Kombo 62 are popular with many hi-fi setups because of the connectivity they offer in addition to amplification.
 FM radio, DAB+ digital radio, a CD drive, USB slot for attaching external storage devices and Wi-Fi or Bluetooth connectivity are common features.
-For a speaker system dedicated to music playback stereo receivers are a good choice.
+For a speaker system dedicated to music playback, stereo receivers are a good choice.
 For TV sound and home cinema, however, an A/V receiver is the way to go.
 A/V receivers decode standard signals from televisions and DVD players as well as surround sound formats such as DTS-HD Master Audio and Dolby Atmos.

 • The purists: Stereo and hi-fi amplifiers

-While stereo and A/V receivers are true jacks of all trade, classic stereo and hif-fi amplifiers have really only one dedicated purpose: To amplify the incoming audio signal in a way that will not alter its quality, but simply enhance it so that your speakers can play music that is true-to-source.
+While stereo and A/V receivers are true jacks of all trade, classic stereo and hi-fi amplifiers have really only one dedicated purpose: To amplify the incoming audio signal in a way that will not alter its quality, but simply enhance it so that your speakers can play the music that is true-to-source.
 They may not boast as many features as A/V receivers but are without equal in producing high-quality music playback.
 Some hi-fi amps offer basic controls that consist of little more than an on and off switch whereas others offer a few dials for equalizing the sound.
 Bear in mind, however, that you won’t need to make many adjustments as the better models deliver exactly what audiophiles are listening for: A clear, natural and well-structured sound that contains all the nuances of the original audio signal.
-Your personal tonal preferences and budget will be your guide when it comes to choosing between a tube or solid state amplifier.
+Your personal tonal preferences and budget will be your guide when it comes to choosing between a tube or solid-state amplifier.

 Coda: Let your listening needs guide you to the perfect amplifier

 The most important thing to remember as a newbie in the world of hi-fi is that the entire system is only as good as its weakest link.
-It therefore makes sense to invest in a better amplifier as this device serves as the all-important connection between audio sources such as iPods, CD- and record players and the loudspeakers.
+It, therefore, makes sense to invest in a better amplifier as this device serves as the all-important connection between audio sources such as iPods, CD- and record players and the loudspeakers.

-The many different types of amplifiers and brands to choose from can easily cause fledgling audiophiles to become confused, but as long as one remains mindful of the amplifier’s intended use, the decision becomes much easier.
-Those interested in a 5.1 home cinema system will be well served by a typical A/V receiver with integrated audio amplifier.
+The many different types of amplifiers and brands to choose from can easily cause fledgeling audiophiles to become confused, but as long as one remains mindful of the amplifier’s intended use, the decision becomes much easier.
+Those interested in a 5.1 home cinema system will be well served by a typical A/V receiver with an integrated audio amplifier.
 This will enable a whole range of entertainment possibilities from a single device.
-Those who primarily plan to use their loudspeakers to listen to music, can go with either a stereo receiver or dedicated hi-fi amplifier.
+Those who primarily plan to use their loudspeakers to listen to music can go with either a stereo receiver or dedicated hi-fi amplifier.